alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 do so by presenting a SIN card or the Confirmation of SIN letter.
-It is important that you obtain the correct SIN of your employee so that payroll can report accurate statutory withholdings for Canada Pension Plan contributions, Employment Insurance premiums, and income tax on the employee’s information slips at the end of the year.
+It is important that you obtain the correct SIN of your employee so that payroll can report accurate statutory withholdings for Canada Pension Plan contributions, Employment Insurance premiums, and income tax on the employee's information slips at the end of the year.

 To apply for a Social Insurance Number, individuals must complete an application form that can either be obtained from a SC office or downloaded from their website.
-Documents proving the individual’s identity and status in Canada must also be submitted with the application.
+Documents proving the individual's identity and status in Canada must also be submitted with the application.
 The documents must be originals and written in English or French.

 Social Insurance Numbers beginning with a "9" (commonly called 900-series) are issued to